 Simultaneously, small groups of airborne troops landed from helicopters from the helicopters, who simply killed artillery in close combat.
 This, too, did not have the know-how of the IDF - the tactics of aerial sabotage against the enemy's artillery, they spied on the British during the Second World War.

-At the end of the day, Israeli artillery simply shot Arab positions that lacked any opportunity to adequately resist without their own artillery and cover from the air.
-The north went on the attack infantry, from the rear - the tanks.
+At the end of the day, Israeli artillery simply shot Arab positions, deprived of any opportunity to adequately resist without their own artillery and cover from the air.
+The north went into the attack infantry, from the rear - the tanks.
 By morning, the Israeli columns were connected in the center of the main Egyptian fortified area.
-And the next day Sharon tanks, no longer meeting resistance, rushed to the south and west, occupying strategic passes.
-The Egyptian command gave a panic order to withdraw, but the Israelis were faster, and most of the Egyptian army in the Sinai Peninsula was trapped.
+And the next day Sharon tanks, no longer encountering resistance, rushed to the south and west, occupying strategic passes.
+The Egyptian command gave a panic order to retreat, but the Israelis were faster, and most of the Egyptian army in the Sinai Peninsula was trapped.

 Now there is a version that if the Order of Lenin Marshal Field Marshal Abdel Hakim Amer (Amr) did not panic and gave a strange order for a total retreat from Sinai, without specifying how exactly this should be done, the war would last a little longer, and the losses The IDF would have had more.
 But now it's easy to judge, and on the third day after the end of the Six Day War, Amer attempted to overthrow the hero of the USSR, President Kemal Abdel Nasser during the attempted military coup, but did not ask, and the Field Marshal committed suicide at the age of 47.